fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 const peer = new FluencePeer();
 ```

 The constructor simply creates a new object and does not initialize any workflow.
-The `init` function starts the Aqua VM, initialized the default call service handlers and (optionally) connect to the Fluence network.
+The `init` function starts the Aqua VM, initializes the default call service handlers and (optionally) connect to the Fluence network.
 The function takes an optional object specifying additonal peer configuration.
 On option you will be using a lot is `connectTo`.
 It tells the peer to connect to a relay.
 For example:

 ```typescript
 await peer.init({